yuchangrachel/SpendWise/README.md

 ## Update Database in development stage
 #### To upgrade the existing database
-(e.g., adding a new column to a table without losing existing data), follow these steps:
 ```
 flask db init         # Initializes the migrations folder (if not already done)
 flask db migrate -m "Initial migration"  # Creates a new migration script, check migrations/